florianwotin/TREX_IA/README.md

 model.add(Convolution2D(64, (3, 3), activation='elu'))
 model.add(Convolution2D(64, (3, 3), activation='elu'))
 ```
-The number of convolution layers and the parameters depends of the level of detail to be analysed in each image.
+The number of convolution layers and the parameters depends of the level of details to be analysed in each image.
 For each layer:
 - The filters represents the dimensionality of the output space or the convolution channels.
 They are used to extract features from images in the process of convolution.
 The first convolution layer as 24 filters and the number is increasing for each layer to get deeper details of an image.
 - The kernel size represents the convolution window.
 A little kernel size will increase the precision of features analysis.